ryanaghdam/deal/README.md

 // Given valid input, a valid object is returned
 > createSong({
-  artist: 'The Grateful Dead',
+  artist: 'Grateful Dead',
   title: 'Deal'
 });
-{ artist: 'The Grateful Dead', title: 'Deal' }
+{ artist: 'Grateful Dead', title: 'Deal' }

 // If any of the validations fail, an error is thrown
 > createSong({ title: 'Deal' });